Archaeological Protection Code

 Over the years, the reports have been filed at the Museum, with copies provided to the City Library, and artifacts housed in the City's repository.
 Yet few know of the reports have been published.
 In an attempt to bring the “gray literature” to light, most of these archaeological reports, spanning six decades of archaeology in Alexandria and chronicling thousands of years of history across the city, now are available for the first time for download as PDFs.
 New reports will be added online as they are processed.
 The information is organized into a Topical Listing of Archaeological Reports.
 Below each topic is a list of associated sites/projects.
 If a Virginia site registration number exists for a project, then it, too, is listed.

 Simply click on a report to go to its precise entry on the Alexandria Archaeology Bibliography.
 Underneath each entry is a PDF (or PDFs) and report summary.
 The summaries also provide related reports and/or recommendations for further reading.

 For a comprehensive listing of written material on archaeology in Alexandria, view the full bibliography.
-It also includes some historical and architectural studies.
+It also includes some historical, architectural and artifact studies.

 GIS Tools for the Archaeologist

 The use of GIS improves the efficiency and accuracy of the review process, thus enhancing Alexandria’s historic preservation efforts.
 Historical maps and aerial photographs are scaled to serve as layers within the City’s Geographical Information System in order to predict topographical locations of Native American occupation and to identify the locations of historic sites on the contemporary maps.
 Alexandria Archaeology is working with the Center for Geospatial Information Technology at Virginia Tech, and with the City of Alexandria’s GIS Division in the Department of Planning and Zoning, to develop historical map layers.